indimail/indimail-virtualdomains/README.md

 Messaging Platform based on [indimail-mta](https://github.com/mbhangui/indimail-mta) for MTA (modified qmail), [IndiMail-VirtualDomains](https://github.com/mbhangui/indimail-virtualdomains) for Virtual Domains, [Courier-IMAP](https://www.courier-mta.org/imap/) for IMAP/POP3

 * Look at [README-indimail](.github/README-indimail.md) for details on IndiMail, indimail-mta. indimail needs indimail-mta to be installed, instructions for installing the same are included below.
 You can also read this [README](https://github.com/mbhangui/indimail-mta/blob/master/README.md) for details specific to installing indimail-mta alone.
-* Look at [README-CLUSTER](.github/README-CLUSTER.md) for details on setting up an IndiMail Cluster
+* Look at [README-CLUSTER](.github/README-CLUSTER.md) for details on setting up an IndiMail Cluster.
+You don't need this if you don't need to distribute your domain across multiple servers.
+If you have a decent network, you don't require this.
+However, an IndiMail cluster allows you to exploit your good last-mile connectivity.
 * Look at [INSTALL](.github/INSTALL-indimail.md) for very detailed Source Installation instructions.
 You may not need that if you follow instructions below in this document itself.
 * Look at [INSTALL-MYSQL](.github/INSTALL-MYSQL.md) for instructions on configuring a MySQL/MariaDB server for IndiMail.
 * Look at [INSTALL-RPM](.github/INSTALL-RPM.md) for instructions on setting up IndiMail using RPM or Debian packages